locchh/spring-tutorial/docs/IoC.md

+# Inversion of Control
+Inversion of Control is a principle in software engineering which transfers the control of objects or portions of a program to a container or framework.
+We most often use it in the context of object-oriented programming.

+In contrast with traditional programming, in which our custom code makes calls to a library, IoC enables a framework to take control of the flow of a program and make calls to our custom code.
+To enable this, frameworks use abstractions with additional behavior built in.
+If we want to add our own behavior, we need to extend the classes of the framework or plugin our own classes.
+[Read More](https://www.baeldung.com/inversion-control-and-dependency-injection-in-spring)

+Dependency injection is a pattern we can use to implement IoC, where the control being inverted is setting an object's dependencies.

+Connecting objects with other objects, or “injecting” objects into other objects, is done by an assembler rather than by the objects themselves.

 In **Spring Boot** (and Spring Framework in general), **Inversion of Control (IoC)** and **Dependency Injection (DI)** are core concepts that simplify the development of loosely coupled, testable, and maintainable applications.
 Here’s a detailed explanation of both:

 ---